-Salter House is of historical, representative and technical significance to the State of Victoria.
-It also has associative significance at the state level as a design by the highly influential and internationally renowned landscape architect and town planner Walter Burley Griffin.
+Salter House is of historical, representative and technical significance to City of Stonnington.
+It also has associative significance as a design by the highly influential and internationally renowned landscape architect and town planner Walter Burley Griffin.

 Why is it significant?